Ritika128/CodingNemos/README.md

 ## 💻Usage

->Account Creation: Sign up for an account to access your personalized dashboard and manage your profile.

-Browsing Artworks: Explore the collection of digital artworks by browsing categories and discovering trending NFTs.

-Buying and Selling: Purchase artworks securely using your connected Ethereum wallet or list your own digital creations for sale.

-Wallet Management: Connect your wallet to manage your digital assets, view holdings, and execute transactions.
+>Account Creation: Sign up for an account to access your personalized dashboard and manage your profile.Browsing Artworks: Explore the collection of digital artworks by browsing categories and discovering trending NFTs.Buying and Selling: Purchase artworks securely using your connected Ethereum wallet or list your own digital creations for sale.Wallet Management: Connect your wallet to manage your digital assets, view holdings, and execute transactions.

 ## 👨‍💻Team Members